 Plan for different device sizes and shapes.
 Wearable devices are a form of fashion and expression for their owners, so Android Wear supports a variety of forms.
 Most of the complexities of supporting these different devices is taken care of at a system level, but bear in mind different screen types when designing custom full screen apps.

 Specific Assets Required

-A core set of standard assets may need to be provided depending on your card design: app icon, background image or images, action icons, actions confirmation animation.
+A core set of standard assets may need to be provided depending on your card design: app icon, background image or images, action icons, and action confirmation animations.
 Of course, your specific design may necessitate other assets.
-Background image should be provided in landscape format at least 600px width for notifications that include pages of cards, since the system automatically adds a parallaxing effect.
+Background images should be provided in landscape format at least 600px width for notifications that include pages of cards, since the system automatically adds a parallaxing effect.

 Peek Card Readability

 Test your card layout to ensure that useful information is conveyed in the peek state on the Home screen.
 The main message of the card should be readable in the peek state, particularly for contextual cards.
 Content that requires an interaction to be read, for example a long message, should be cropped appropriately to provide an affordance to the user to swipe the card to read more.

 Cards should be designed to be glanceable in a split second, just like reading the time on a traditional watch.
 In most cases a pairing of an icon and value, or a title and short caption should be enough to convey a meaningful message.
 Note that the background photo should also be used to convey information; backgrounds that change to reflect and support the primary message in the card work great.
 For example, in the case illustrated to the right, a suitable background image is chosen to reflect the severity of current traffic conditions.
 This is not just a nice piece of attention to detail; the background actually reinforces the message and makes the content more glanceable.

 Separate Information into Chunks